- Consultation & Presentation

 Processing sludge using composting worms or red wigglers at home-scale aquaponic system by Purity Aquafarms, July 2016.
 Pipe Shop at the Shipyards, North Vancouver, British Columbia.

-Setting-up the green waste (kitchen waste) and brown waste (paper waste) vermiculture-vermicomposting and participating the organic farmer market, July 2016.
+Setting-up the green waste (kitchen waste) and brown waste (paper waste) for vermiculture-vermicomposting and participating the organic farmer market, July 2016.
 Corvallis Red Wigglers, Corvallis, Oregon.

 Visiting Research Laboratories: Bioproducts & Bioenergy, Food, Agricultural & Biological Engineering, Entomology Insect Research on Field & Ornamental Crops, and modern greenhouse, May 2016.
 Ohio Agricultural Research and Development Center, Wooster, Ohio.